 Connected and full of opportunities

-The city of tomorrow
+Smart city concepts — the city of tomorrow

 Smart cities can solve the challenges of urbanization